Reviewing for BMCR

 BMCR is a peer-reviewed journal.
 Books are assigned to reviewers with the help of the editorial board.
-Books unassigned at the end of each month are published as an email to all BMCR subscribers and to our website.
+Books unassigned at the end of each month are published in an email to all BMCR subscribers and to our website with a request for volunteer reviewers.
+There is no article processing charge.
 Reviews, once received, are divided between senior and associate editors, depending on subject and language, who then send them to members of the editorial board, thus ensuring that most reviews are edited by at least two people.
 Unless editorial intervention is significant, reviews will be published as the editorial process is completed.
 The entire process can take as long as three months, but most reviews are published more quickly.
 If you have submitted a review and it has not been published within three months, please contact us at email@example.com.

 BMCR accepts any American or European style for references and punctuation.
 However, we do ask that you italicize all book and journal titles both in your text and notes, and please follow the more specific instructions below.